ChongAih/Energy-Management-and-Economic-Evaluation-of-Grid-Conected-Microgrid-Operation/README.txt

 In this phase, we compare the performance of two algorithm - 1) the reinforcement learning (Q-learning) without any future knowledge, 2) the model predictive control with the forecasted data

 3. Phase 3 - user graphical interface

+** Note that the original script is coded in google colab, thus changes to all the model weights or file directory are needed in the event of reuse of code